Four million dollars in funding is available for councils to create inclusive playgrounds for their local communities thanks to the NSW Government.

 “With the right design, it’s a place she can be on the same level as all of the other kids.”

-This is program is helping the NSW Government deliver on its committment to ensure everyone lives near high quality open spaces.
+This is program is helping the NSW Government deliver on its commitment to ensure everyone lives near high quality open spaces.

 Councils have until Wednesday, 11 December 2019 to apply for funding.